andersonscreekps/andersonscreekps-website/content/our-school/school-council.md

 * Meredith Thornton - Acting Assistant Principal
 * Amanda Callaway
 * Deidre Prior
-* Maja Rizzotto

 ### Parent representatives

 Parent members must comprise more than one-third of council's total membership.
 Department employees are eligible to be parent members at their child's school, as long as they do not work at the particular school.

 * Jimmy Harris - President
-* Matt West - Vice-President
+* Mark Hawthorne - Vice-President
 * Nick Austin - Treasurer
-* Debbie Fiorenza - Minute Secretary
+* Lucy Rogers - Minute Secretary
+* Elizabeth Andrew
+* Nooshin Evans
-* Dave Greenstreet
+* Kimberly Hall
 * Georgie Jones
-* Nooshin Evans
-* Volkan Ozturk
+* Aime Loydell
 * Lucy Rogers